Skip to main content

 Mobile hospice and palliative care at home

-If you wish to spend the last phase of your life at home or in your familiar surroundings, you and your relatives can be supported and accompanied in difficult situations by mobile palliative or hospice teams.
+If you wish to spend the last phase of your life at home or in your familiar surroundings, mobile palliative or hospice teams can provide support and guidance for you and your relatives throughout this time.

-An hourly stay in a day hospice can also provide relief in this situation, both for those affected and their relatives.
+Staying in day hospice for a few hours at a time can also provide respite in this situation, both for those affected and their relatives.

 What does palliative care mean?

-Palliative care means accompanying, supporting and caring for dying and terminally ill people in order to improve their quality of life.
-In addition to medical and nursing measures such as pain therapy and symptom control, palliative care also includes psychosocial support.
-Relatives are also supported and advised as part of palliative care.
+Palliative care means accompanying, supporting and caring for people who are terminally ill or nearing the end of their life in order to improve their quality of life.
+In addition to medical and nursing interventions such as pain relief and managing symptoms, palliative care also includes psychosocial support.
+Relatives also receive support and advice as part of palliative care.

-Depending on the case, palliative care can be provided on a palliative care ward, in hospices, in outpatient day hospices or at home by a mobile palliative care team.
+Depending on individual circumstances, palliative care can be provided on a palliative care ward, in hospices, in outpatient day hospices or at home by a mobile palliative care team.

 Mobile palliative teams